klhang/JS-Frontend-Project/README.md

 ### Background

-The Stock Performance Heatmap tracks the movement of the 500 component stocks in the technology sector which makeup the XLK Sector SPDRs ETFs.
+The Stock Performance Heatmap tracks the movement of the component stocks in the technology sector which makeup the XLK Sector SPDRs ETFs.
 It is a graphical representation where the individual values contained in the matrix are represented as colors.
 Green showing positive change and red showing negative.

 ### Functionality & MVP

 With this Stock Performance Heatmap, users will be able to:

-- [ ] see the rough index weight of different stocks of the sector on the map
+- [ ] see the rough index weight of different stocks in the sector
 - [ ] see the daily percentage change in value of a stock when hovered over
 - [ ] get more detail info of the stock when click into one specific stock